RaviTejaGattu1/ClearCampaign_AppDataLayer/README.md

 # Database System Project by Group 3

-# ClearCampaign
+# ClearCampaign : Vision

-An App for Transparent Political Ad Data
+An App For Transparency In Political Advertisement Data

 ## Project Overview